Primary Care Nursing

 Because there are so many specializations within the nurse practitioner field, it is difficult to determine the salary of someone who may work as one.
 When all the statistics are compiled, with some of the NPs in high paying specializations (Acute Care, Primary Care, Correctional Institution) making well over 100,000 dollars and the low end of the spectrum (Family Practice, Psychiatry) barely clearing 60,000 dollars, the median works out to be approximately a 90,000 dollar salary for a nurse practitioner.
 This is among the highest paid nursing professions.

 With the economy in turmoil, one of the first questions a person must ask before delving into a profession is ‘What is the future for this profession?’
 While the answer to that question is invariably ‘I don’t know,’ meaning there is always risk involved when a person invests money into an education under the assumption that the profession will make them more than they paid, there are some factors which can be considered when attempting an educated guess.
 Questioning the future of a profession is a perfectly logical thing to do for the future nurse practitioner, and, if CNN Money/payscale.com’s analysis is correct, the field of nurse practitioner has the fourth best future of any profession in the world.
 Basically, what the report is saying is that, should you put in the work it takes to become a nurse, jobs will be available.
-There is even some talk of nurse practitioners increasingly taking on the responsibilities of primary care doctors in the near future, as there is currently a shortage of this variety of MD.
-Between being well paid and an industry expected to see growth in coming years, becoming a nurse practitioner is one of the best decisions many people will ever make, and the numbers back up that statement.
+Nurse practitioners are increasingly taking on the responsibilities of primary care doctors, as there is currently a shortage of primary care physicians.
+Nurse practitioners are well paid and career opportunities abound.
+Becoming a nurse practitioner is one of the best decisions a nurse may ever make, and the numbers back up that statement.